tadashi-aikawa/obsidian-another-quick-switcher/README.md

 - `Another Quick Switcher` does not search very fuzzy
 - `Another Quick Switcher` shows file names and directory names separately

 At the moment, there are only a few options.
-However, if you would like to customize behavior, I will add options to make it better :)
+However, if you would like to customize behavior, I will add options to make it better as well as I can :)

 ## ⌨️Features